okansungur/drafts/read1.md

    Cloud based IOT Architecture
 </p>

 For the efficient and flawless operation of smart cities, deployment of IoT and cloud computing is most important.
-It is impossible to offer above mentioned services and visualization, management, processing of enormous amount of vital data that is useful for public or private organization without cloud.
+It is impossible to offer below mentioned services and visualization, management, processing of enormous amount of vital data that is useful for public or private organization without cloud.

 <p align="center">